-- 87. As of 31 August 2016, 164 group members have advised the SDS Team that they do not wish to proceed with an ELPD claim for compensation. - 88.
-These group members fall into two categories: - (a) Group members who lodged an ELPD claim in error; and - (b) Group members who have an ELPD claim but do not want to proceed; - 89.
-The SDS Team has identified that a large proportion of the claims have been lodged in error.
-Many of these claims were lodged in error because when the group member registered a PI claim, they also registered an ELPD claim as they were unsure whether or not they were required to tick the box indicating economic loss and property loss.
-These group members often had economic loss claims consequent to their personal injuries, but not any property damage or pure economic loss. - 90.
-As of 31 August 2016, the SDS Team has contacted 162 of these group members in order to explain the settlement process, ensure those group members are not overwhelmed by the process, to offer additional assistance where appropriate and to confirm the group member's instructions. - 91.
-Following these calls, correspondence has been sent to 162 group members confirming their instructions that they do not wish to be assessed and allowing a period of time for them to change their instructions.

-92. We have informed these group members that we will be issuing them with \$Nil assessments.
-To date, 162 \$Nil assessments have been issued.
+- (b) Group members who have an ELPD claim but do not want to proceed. - 89.
+As of 7 September 2016, the SDS Team has contacted 22 of these group members in order to explain the settlement process, ensure those group members are not overwhelmed by the process, to offer additional assistance where appropriate and to confirm the group member's instructions. - 90.
+Following these calls, correspondence has been sent to 20 group members confirming their instructions that they do not wish to be assessed and allowing a period of time for them to change their instructions. - 91.
+We have informed these group members that we will be issuing them with \$Nil assessments.
+To date, 20 \$Nil assessments have been issued.